 With 45 minutes to save their European challenge as the second half began, Hamburg were unable to raise their game.
 Thomas Doll's men did their best to attack up the flanks, but the final delivery to the waiting strikers was lacking.
 By contrast, Hélder Postiga could have doubled the advantage twice from promising positions but each time was denied by Kirschstein.

-Exchange of goals No equaliser
+Exchange of goals

 Porto, though, were continuing to impress with their quick-passing style despite the absence of injured Brazilian starlet Anderson.
 Their deserved second goal came on 61 minutes when Ricardo Quaresma crossed from the left and Lisandro López, who struck twice on Matchday 3, forced the ball in.
 This time, Doll's team replied immediately through Van der Vaart, who scored with a brilliant header from Piotr Trochowski's centre.